 There are few things more uncomfortable than being bloated.
-It can make even a favorite pair of jeans feel unflattering, and the thought of putting on a bikini when you feel like your stomach might burst is, ahem, cringe-worthy.
-Sadly, fun get-togethers can create a perfect storm for this kind of discomfort; convivial socializing means downing more cocktails and feasting on loads of rich appetizers.
-Rather than limiting these indulgences, is there a cure for stomach bloating that actually works?
-According to MindBodyGreen's network of functional medicine doctors, these three things will help ease belly bloat so you can feel comfortable in your own skin.
+It can make even a favorite pair of jeans feel hideously unflattering, and the thought of putting on a bikini when you feel like your stomach might burst is, ahem, cringe-worthy.
+Sadly, fun get-togethers, too, can create a perfect storm for this kind of discomfort.
+Convivial socializing leads to downing more cocktails, and of course, feasting on loads of rich, gut-busting appetizers.
+Rather than limiting a plethora of life's indulgences that give us oh so much joy, we sought to explore the ways in which we can combat stomach bloating for good.

 "The number one food that eliminates bloat is a digestive aid—ginger.
 Ginger has many healing properties.
 Among them, it reduces inflammation and promotes intestinal motility.
 By promoting peristalsis (the rhythmic contractions of the intestines), it helps to eliminate bloat.
 Ginger tea or ginger kombucha after a meal makes for a perfect digestive." — Vincent Pedre, MD, and author of Happy Gut